 Availability of Campus Police

-University Police can be reached at (805) 437-8888 and are available 24 hours a day.
-Campus Police can assist in coping with a field emergency.
-Notify the University's Risk Management office a soon as possible in the event of an accident involving serious injury or death, multiple injuries, or extensive property damage.
+University Police can be reached at (805) 437-8444 and are available 24 hours a day.
+Campus Police can assist in coping with a field trip emergency.
+Notify the University's Risk Management office as soon as possible in the event of an accident involving serious injury or death, multiple injuries, or extensive property damage.

-II.
-What to do in case of a vehicle accident
+What to Do in Case of a Vehicle Accident

 If medical attention is needed for anyone involved in the accident, obtain necessary medical assistance immediately.

-For all vehicle accidents while on University business (regardless of vehicle ownership) a "Vehicle Accident Report (PDF)" Form STD 270 must be completed and submitted upon your return to campus to a direct supervisor, with a copy provided to the campus Risk Management office.
+For all vehicle accidents while on University business (regardless of vehicle ownership) a "Vehicle Accident Report (PDF, 138KB)" Form STD 270 must be completed and submitted upon your return to campus to a direct supervisor, with a copy provided to the campus Risk Management office.